 Over the years, I’ve tried to eliminate the can of soup, always with mixed results.
 The most successful was to make a roux by adding about 2 1/2 tablespoons of flour right into the sautéed the vegetables, then tossing in a cup of cream and a bit of Parmesan at the very end of the cooking time, off heat.
 Never let the soup come to a simmer or a boil after adding the cream (or any dairy.)
 Frankly, we liked the original version better.
 What can I say?

-Other than that, the soup is super easy and straightforward.
-If you’ve cooked up wild rice ahead of time and frozen it, or if you use canned wild rice, you can knock off a good 15 to 20 minutes off the simmering time for Elegant Mushroom Lemon Basil Soup with Wild Rice.
+The soup is super easy and straightforward and if you’ve cooked up wild rice ahead of time and frozen it, or if you use canned wild rice, you can knock off a good 15 to 20 minutes off the simmering time.
+If you haven’t cooked up wild rice and frozen it, now’s the time to start!

 Saving Time & Money on Elegant Mushroom Lemon Basil Soup with Wild Rice: